apache/mxnet/docs/python_docs/python/tutorials/performance/backend/mkldnn/mkldnn_quantization.md

 ## Configuration file

-Quantization tuning process can be customized in the yaml configuation file.
+Quantization tuning process can be customized in the yaml configuration file.
 Here is a simple example:

 file: cnn.yaml
 ```yaml